csswizardry/csswizardry.github.com/_posts/2016-06-20-speakers-checklist-before-and-after-your-talk.md

   announcements or changes in real time.
 It also allows the conference to DM you if they need to.
 * **Turn up well ahead of time.** Turn up _at least_ the break before your slot.
-  Ideally—really—you’ll arrive first thing in the morning and be present for the entire event, but at the very least you need to arrive with enough time to test your slides, familiarise yourself with the venue, etc.
+  Ideally — really — you’ll arrive first thing in the morning and be present for the entire event, but at the very least you need to arrive with enough time to test your slides, familiarise yourself with the venue, etc.
 * **Let the organiser know you’ve arrived.** Being a speaker is stressful; being